-Botanical Beauty, Floral Fashion & Instagram Interiors: from English Gardens to IKEA Houseplants
+Botanical Beauty, Floral Fashion & Insta Interiors: ALL ABOUT PLANTS

 I spend an inordinate amount of time staring at my peace lily.
 Ditto my Christmas cacti.
 And the small fern that died.
 Are they growing?
 Do they have enough water?
 Or too much water?
 The latter was definitely the case with the small fern that lived on my bedside cabinet.
 Are any of them still alive?

 I’m not alone in my fascination with houseplants.
 Horticulture Week recently noted that the booming trend for all things botanical has seen some garden centres report a year-on-year double in sales.
 IKEA, which according to interior garden designer Ian Drummond is ‘the most popular retailer of houseplants in Britain’, is expanding and revising its range in August, while stores such as Urban Outfitters have begun selling them too.

 Predictably, Instagram has been key in popularising this phenomena.
 Hasthtag #succulents has well over 3.25 million posts; the Geo-Fleur account featuring indoor plants boasts 105k followers.
 Botanical stylist and Geo-Fleur founder, Sophie Lee, has even published a book, Living With Plants: A Guide to Indoor Gardening.

 This considerable growth reflects changes in housing, what with garden sizes shrinking and apartment living taking over.
 With the age of first time home buyers having increased to thirty two, and more of us living for longer in rented accommodation, we are looking for simple ways to personalise our living spaces and spruce up surroundings.
 However this green-finger craze extends beyond interiors.
 It is part of the broader contemporary fixation with wellness, and the equally hazy term wellbeing.

 Plants and botanicals are the ingredients du jour in the beauty world